Main Heritage

 email: heritageacres@shas.ca

-29-Acre Site featuring nature trails, picnic areas and park land.
 The Society collects, restores, houses, displays and demonstrates artifacts telling the story of farming, country life and industry on early Vancouver Island.
 Artifacts are displayed in various locations around the property and within museum buildings.
 Relocated, restored and replica buildings are grouped into a village setting that depicts early 1900 BC life.
-Group tours can be prearranged by calling the office about one week in advance.
+The 29-acre site features nature trails, picnic areas and park land.

 Back to top...